openMetadataInitiative/openMINDS_documentation/docs/libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/ventralNucleusOfMedialGeniculateBody
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
    :definition: 'Ventral nucleus of medial geniculate body' is a nucleus of dorsal thalamus.
 It is part of the medial geniculate body.
    :description: Ventral division of medial geniculate body, first described by Morest (1964) in the cat, but found in primate, mouse and rat as well.
-It begins midway in the posterior third of the medial geniculate in the cat and is prominant anteriorly.
+It begins midway in the posterior third of the medial geniculate in the cat and is prominent anteriorly.
 The boundary between the dorsal and ventral divisions is demarcated in rat by a thick horizontally oriented axon bundle, the midgeniculate bundle (Webster, 1995, fig 16).
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112323
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002985#ventral-nucleus-of-medial-geniculate-body-1
    :name: ventral nucleus of medial geniculate body